GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 member: inum=tempadmin,ou=people,o=@!f9cc.d762.4778.1032!0001!2c72.bb87,o=gluu
 ```

-Again, please note the strings' segment marked with bold: you will have
-to substitute contents of the "dn:" string with dn of your own Gluu
-Manager Group which you've acquired in step 2), and for "member:" string
-you will have to use the dn of tempadmin user (the one you already
-specified in the 1st line of the file in step 4).
+Again, please note the strings' segment marked with bold: you will have to substitute contents of the "dn:" string with dn of your own Gluu Manager Group which you've acquired in step 2), and for "member:" string you will have to use the dn of tempadmin user (the one you already specified in the 1st line of the file in step 4).

 7) Run this command:

 ```
-# /opt/opendj/bin/ldapmodify -p 1636 -Z -X -D 'cn=directory manager,o=gluu' -w 'YOUR_BIND_PASSWORD' -f ~/add_2_group.ldif
+# /opt/opendj/bin/ldapmodify -p 1636 -Z -X -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -f ~/add_2_group.ldif
 ```

 This will add tempadmin user to the IdP managers group and you can then